mdtimeline/mdtimeline/lib/Matcha/README.md

 Recently we integrated some goodies:
  - Browser detection to fire up FirePHP or ChromePHP

-##MatchaThread Class:
-If you want Matcha be multi-thread this is the class to use, careful some compilation to the PHP language has to be done.

 ##MatchaModel Class:
 This class is the brain of the bi-directional microORM, this creates both models.
 The database table and columns and also creates Sencha Model (.js) files dynamically.